RafyWP/easy-pinthis/README.md

-# Easy PinThis for WordPress by RafaelBooster⚡
+# Easy PinThis

 ## English

 ### Description
-**Easy PinThis for WordPress by RafaelBooster⚡** is a plugin that allows you to create and manage Pins and Pin Folders in WordPress.
+**Easy PinThis** is a plugin that allows you to create and manage Pins and Pin Folders in WordPress.
 This plugin provides custom post types for Pins and Pin Folders, taxonomies for categorization, custom meta boxes for additional settings, REST API endpoints for managing Pin Folders, and shortcodes to display Pins and Pin Folders on the front end.

 ### Features
 - Custom Post Type for Pins (`ez_pin`).